ahocevar/ol3-workshop/src/doc/layers/wms.rst

 ------------------------------------
 The ``ol.source.TileWMS`` constructor has a single argument which is defined by: http://ol3js.org/en/master/apidoc/ol.source.html#TileWMSOptions
 The url is the online resource of the WMS service, and params is an object literal with the parameter names and their values.
 Make sure to put quotes around the parameter names.
-Also, since the default WMS version is 1.3.0 now, you might need to provide a lower version in the params if your WMS does not support WMS 1.3.0.

 .. code-block:: javascript